NickOuteyral/page_object_demo/README.md

 You have two main ways of executing these tests.
 The first is by console commands, for which you'll need to open a console terminal, navigate to the download location of the repository and type `py test_aliexpress.py` in Windows.
 In MacOS and Linux it should be `python3 test_aliexpress.py`.
-The test result will be shown in the same console
+The test result will be shown in the same console.
+Speaking of which, if the scripts fails to run due to some chromedriver issues you should update the selenium on your pc with the `pip install -U selenium` line

 The other option is to run it from a dev environment, such as PyCharm.
 If you want to edit the code and do things such as debugging, it's recommended.
 You can download a free edition of PyCharm at `https://www.jetbrains.com/pycharm/`